-The night wind flowed in the open window of Etini’s hostel.
-She could smell the pungent odors of sage and creosote bush and rain, all mixed with dust, a familiar aroma.
+The night wind flowed through the open window of Etini’s hostel.
+She could smell the pungent odors of sage and creosote bush and rain, all mixed with dust–a familiar aroma.

 She wondered again if Miriam was crazy to have knelt before a man.
-She stared at the window and watched the rain pour, splashing water on the widow and splattering on her face.
+She stared at the window and watched the rain pour, splashing water on the window and splattering on her face.

-Nkoyo was deeply asleep, she turned around several times and then covered her duvet carefully on her body.
-It’s cold” she muttered.
+Nkoyo was deeply asleep.
+She turned around several times and then covered her body with her duvet.

 “Why are you still awake Etini?”
 Gloria asked.

-“It’s danish coffee, my father bought it from Denmark and shared it to all of us, you will like it.”
-Gloria said as she handed over a mug of hot coffee to Etini.
-“Thank you sister.”
-She said softly as she sipped it a bit.
-It burnt her tongue, the bittered taste of it circulated her tongue, she sighed and said shyly, “it’s nice.”
+“It’s Danish coffee.
+My father bought it from Denmark and shared it to all of us.
+You will like it,” Gloria said as she handed over a mug of hot coffee to Etini.

 Etini was disappointed.
 She had wondered what the hype about coffees was all about.
 She tasted it for the first time, and thought it was going to be her last time.
-But she sipped it to the last until it finished, not for the reasons that she loved it, but because she didn’t want to waste the coffee from Denmark.
+But she sipped it until it finished.
+Not because she loved it, but because she didn’t want to waste the coffee from Denmark.

 “What happens there?”